 Railway and tramway sleepers - or cross-ties - are lengths of unplaned wood commonly used to support railway and tramway tracks.
 They're classified under heading code 4406.
 This heading code also includes switch ties, which are longer, wider and thicker than sleepers.

 The edges of sleepers and switch ties may be roughly chamfered and may have holes or seatings for fixing the rails or chairs.
 Sleepers and switch ties may also be strengthened at the ends by staples, nails, bolts or steel strips to prevent them from splitting.

 Sleepers and switch ties that have been impregnated with creosote or other preservatives are classified under subheading code 4406 91 (coniferous) or 4406 92 (non-coniferous).
 For classification purposes, 'impregnated' means only that they have been treated with creosote or other preservatives for their long-term preservation.
 It doesn't include sleepers and switch ties that have been treated with fungicide or insecticide to protect them from fungi or parasites during shipment or storage.
 These are considered to be 'not impregnated' and are classified under subheading code 4406 11 (coniferous) or 4406 12 (non-coniferous).

 Sawn or chipped wood is simply prepared timber that has been sawn or chipped along the grain or cut by slicing or peeling.
-It can be any length but must be thicker than 6 millimetres.
+It can be any length but must be thicker than 6 millimeters.
 It may or may not be planed, sanded or finger-jointed.
 Sawn or chipped wood is classified under heading code 4407.
-Some examples of this type of timber are:
+Some examples of this type of timber are